lukassierra26/pactum-cucumber-boilerplate/README.md

 npm -v
 ```

-Use pusakatezt to install project.
+Use pusakatest to install project.

 ```bash
 npx pusakatest